 Take the opportunity to learn a new skill or pick up something you have enjoyed doing before.
 Always wanted to read that book, or learn that language?
 Now is the time.
 With more free classes and courses available online now than ever before, click the links below to find out what you can discover:

-With more people socially and physically distancing themselves, March Network have shared some home-based, creative ways to support mental health during these unique and uncertain times.
+- Creative Isolation.
+With more people socially and physically distancing themselves, March Network have shared some home-based, creative ways to support mental health during these unique and uncertain times